Nikxy/nikxy.dev/content/blog/auth-service/index.md

 ```groovy
 sh(returnStdout:true, script: 'python3 -m venv venv && venv/bin/pip install aws-sam-cli')
 ```

-Node modules install is done using `npm ci`
+If node modules exist from previous builds and no changes were made to the package files we can skip their installation, otherwise `npm ci` is called.

 #### Integration Testing with AWS SAM